When do bailiffs turn up after the Warrant has been issued?

 The bailiff company will (or should) send the debtor named on the warrant of control, a Notice of Enforcement.[2]

-The Notice of Enforcement must be given to the debtor not less than 7 clear days before the bailiff takes control of the debtor’s goods.[3]
+Since 1 May 2026, the Notice of Enforcement must usually be given to the debtor not less than 14 clear days before the bailiff takes control of the debtor’s goods.[3]

 If the Notice of Enforcement is given by post, then the bailiff must allow adequate time for Royal Mail to deliver the Notice.